MPIBGC-TEE/bgc_md2/prototypes/working_group_2021/Readme.md

    (Ohterwise we will have to do with notebook (`*.ipynb`) files which are difficult to handle by version control systems)
+1. Also open the new file `inspectModel.py` this is how the notebook looks after the refactoring.

 ### Adapt the code to your own needs
 1. Create a folder for your model.
 We call it `{your_model}` from now on.
 1. Copy the `createModel.py` file into your new folder and open it with `jupyter`
 1. Start changing the code as described in the notebook.
-1. Later we will outsource the code into different files and streamline the notebooks a bit and add more functionality.
+   The instructions will ask you to create two new files in the same folder `source.py` and `model_specific_helpers_2.py` The example contains instructions to outsource the code into different those files and streamline the notebook.
+1. Although the example is very long since it covers ALL the steps that were necessary for the visit model, YOUR version should be very short in the end.
+(Like instpectModel.py)

 ### General Remarks and Additional information